pauleveritt/react_typescript_jest/doc/class_props/index.rst

 We're going to build a stateful counter component.
 Each click increments the click count, with the current count value stored in local component state.
 The ``<Counter/>`` component will be passed in some props.

-In this step, we'll show component props -- as done with a function in the previous step -- for class-based components.
+In this step, we'll show *class component* props -- as done with a function in the previous step -- for class-based components.
 We'll do state in the next step.

 First a Test
 ============